| |

 Major proponent of the United Nations.

-While suffering from depression, committed suicide
+While suffering from depression, he jumped

-from an office building in Charlotte, Mecklenburg
+his death, in Charlotte, Mecklenburg

 County, N.C., December